codazoda/p/README.md

 Pee is inspired by PHP and C but is not compatible with any of them.
 There is no goal to run a PHP program or a C program.

+## ADR's

+Here's a list of short and flexible decisions that could be outlined in more detail.

+- Pee is not object oriented
+- Pee is strongly typed

 ## Questions

 Lots of PHP functions have two different versions.
 Such as echo/print and die/exit as well as aliases.
 Do we want to pick one or allow alias?